-- 1) I can recognize the technical needs for various styles of productions. - 2) I can demonstrate knowledge to create a total production environment.
+- 1) I can recognize the technical needs for various styles of productions. - 2) I can demonstrate knowledge to create a total production environment. - 3) I can appreciate the historical perspectives of theatre and design.

 Benchmark 3: Students develop designs that use visual and aural elements to convey environments that clearly support the text.